Inverse Vertical Labret Piercing FAQ By APP Piercers in NYC

 A vertical labret piercing runs through the lower lip vertically, exiting at the top and bottom of the lip.
-An inverse vertical labret piercing also runs vertically, but instead of exiting above the lip, it exits below the lip, near the chin.
-Both piercings avoid contact with the teeth and gums, making them less likely to cause dental damage compared to traditional labret piercings.
+An inverse vertical labret piercing also runs vertically, exiting inside the mouth and on the front or upper crest of the lower lip.
+When done well, piercings should avoid contact with the teeth and gums, making them less likely to cause dental damage compared to traditional labret piercings.

 Healing for an inverse vertical labret piercing typically takes 6 to 12 weeks, depending on aftercare, anatomy, and individual healing factors.
 Swelling is common in the first few days, and proper cleaning is essential to prevent irritation and complications.